cucumber/cucumber-jvm/cucumber-deltaspike/README.md

 </dependency>
 ```

-or to use it with OpenWebBeans:
+To use it with OpenWebBeans:

 ```xml
 <dependency>
     <groupId>org.apache.deltaspike.cdictrl</groupId>